chinapedia/wikipedia.abstract.en/Page/Angels_in_art.md

 ANGELS ASSOCIATED WITH MUHAMMAD

-Muhammad_during_the_Mi'raj_-_from_Jami_al-Tawarikh.jpgAlthough depictions of Muhammad are often forbidden, the few that exist often include images of angels.
+Although depictions of Muhammad are often forbidden, the few that exist often include images of angels.
 Specifically, the Archangel Gabriel is frequently shown alongside the prophet.[31]
 For example, in _The Timurid Book of the Prophet Muhammad’s Ascension_, the Archangel Gabriel appears to the Prophet Muhammad in Mecca to announce his ascension.[32]
 Kneeling before Muhammad, Gabriel is shown with colorful wings and a crown.
 Later in _The Timurid Book,_ Muhammad is shown with Gabriel meeting a group of angels in heaven.
 In the _Jami' al-tawarikh_, a Persian history from the 14th century, Muhammad is depicted beside al-Buraq, whose tail is transformed into an angel, while two other angels approach.[33]
 A 16th-century Ottoman manuscript of _Siyer-i Nebi_, a Turkish epic about the life of Muhammad, also includes many depictions of the prophet alongside angels.[34]

 Galleries of Angels